4 Unexpected Causes Of Swollen Breasts In Newborns

 Image: Shutterstock

 As parents, it is normal to worry about anything that seems unusual for your infant.
 Swollen breasts in newborns are usually caused due to the effect of the high estrogen environment while inside the womb or during birth.
-It subsides within a few weeks of life and is not a cause of concern.
-However, avoid pinching or massaging the area even if there is whitish liquid discharge, and clean them during bath.
+It subsides within a few weeks of life and is not a cause of concern, but monitoring the atypical signs is important.
+Avoid pinching or massaging the area even if there is whitish liquid discharge, and clean them during the bath.
 Also, if the swelling increases or is accompanied by redness or fever, or a purulent discharge seek a suggestion from a pediatrician as it might indicate infantile mastitis (7).

 Frequently Asked Questions